JetBrains/guide/site/webstorm/tips/run-npm-scripts-from-gutter/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: |
+---
 Have *package.json* opened in the editor and want to start a npm script?
 Click on the *Run* icon next to the script name and select *Run*.
----